 Accessing the market for your area of interest or industry is important.
 If you are targeting a more upscale market, make sure you select a location that can support that.
 In order for your business to be successful, you will need to cater to customers that are willing to pay premium prices for the products or services you provide.
 If there are other businesses in the area targeting the same audience, you will need to beat them at their own game.
 In this section of your business plan, include the strengths and weaknesses of your competitor and how you can gain market share against them.

 Request for funding can be tricky.
 As a new business owner, it may be hard to calculate the business funding needed to get you through the start-up period, but it is an essential part of your business plan.
 Just know to expect challenges.
 Opening a business can be filled with small and large cash emergencies that can cause more delays than expected.
 That is why it is important to have enough start-up cash to weather the storm.

-If you think getting money from a lender was difficult the first time, try going back after the grand opening for more.
-It can present a big issue, causing your lenders or investors to think that you have poor money management skills.
+If you think getting money for your business was difficult the first time, try going back after the grand opening for more.
+It can present a big issue, causing your investors to think that you have poor money management skills.
 That is never good.

 Figure out what funding you will need before you submit a request.
 Account for emergencies and delays, as well as a rainy day, so that you don’t fall short financially.
 List what funding is required and why in this section.

 A mission statement should tell a story.
 It should define what your business is, why there is a need for it, why consumers would want to use your service or purchase products, and why it is different from other businesses in the same industry.
 Explain what your business does for its customers and employees, and what it does for you, the owner.
 A good mission statement will surprise, inspire, and transform your business.
 It will offer a clear description of who you are, what you do, and what you aspire to be.